msps9341012/NER-pytorch/README.md

 !unzip glove.6B.zip
 ```
 + Train and evaluate.
+   + It supports CNN and Bi-LSTM for the character level.
    + The below example use the parameters settings from [Robust Multilingual Part-of-Speech Tagging via Adversarial Training](https://www.aclweb.org/anthology/N18-1089.pdf)
 ```
 cd NER-pytorch